rdfostrich/article-jws2018-ostrich/content/introduction.md

 Concretely,
 this work introduces a storage technique with the following contributions:

-- a scalable versioned and compressed RDF index with offset support and result streaming;
+- a scalable versioned and compressed RDF *index* with *offset* support and result *streaming*;
-- efficient query algorithms to evaluate triple pattern queries and perform cardinality estimation *at*, *between*, and *for* different versions;
+- efficient *query algorithms* to evaluate triple pattern queries and perform cardinality estimation *at*, *between*, and *for* different versions, with optional *offsets*;
-- an open-source implementation of this approach called OSTRICH;
+- an open-source *implementation* of this approach called OSTRICH;
-- an extensive evaluation of OSTRICH compared to other approaches using an existing RDF archiving benchmark.
+- an extensive *evaluation* of OSTRICH compared to other approaches using an existing RDF archiving benchmark.

+The main novelty of this work is the combination of efficient offset-enabled queries over a new index structure for RDF archives.

 This article is structured as follows.
 In the next section, we start by introducing the related work and our problem statement in [](#problem-statement).